lsst-dm/dmtn-056/design.rst

 Basic ``get``
 -------------

-The user has a :ref:`DatasetRef`, constructed or obtained by a query and wishes to retrieve the associated :ref:`ConcreteDataset`.
+The user has a :ref:`DatasetRef`, constructed or obtained by a query and wishes to retrieve the associated :ref:`InMemoryDataset`.

 This proceeds allong the following steps: